jrdatabasetools/springboot3_mvc_hr_demo/README.md

 Use two command shells to run both commands.

 - **run_oracle.sh** runs the preconfigured Oracle Database.
-- **mvn spring-boot:run** runs the PL/SQL Connector Builder, compiles the Spring-Boot-Application and starts the Spring-Boot-Application using the Oracle DB.
+- **mvn** runs the PL/SQL Connector Builder, compiles the Spring-Boot-Application and starts the Spring-Boot-Application using the Oracle DB.
 - Use **http://localhost:8080** to access the application.